 How much does the Inca Trail + Rainbow Mountain 8 days cost?

-The average cost of an almost all-inclusive Package of 8a days is from 1300 to 1400.USD per person, this is based is a double occupancy in a 3-star hotel
+The average cost of an almost all-inclusive package of 8 days is from US$ 1300 to US$ 1400 per person, and this is based on double occupancy in a 3-star hotel.

 Are there any discounts for travelers?